danlynn/wkhtmltos3/README.md

   complete
 ```

-See all wkhtmltopdf/wkhtmltoimage options on the wkhtmltopdf website.
-Keep in mind that the wkhtmltoimage node module translates all the options from hyphenated to camel-case.
-For example, if the following 2 options from the wkhtmltopdf reference page would be passed to the regular wkhtmltoimage like `--no-stop-slow-scripts --zoom 2.0`, then they should be passed in the wkhtmltos3 --wkhtmltoimage option as a json object like `{noStopSlowScripts: true, zoom: 2.0}` instead.
+You can see all of the wkhtmltopdf/wkhtmltoimage options on the wkhtmltopdf website.
+Keep in mind that the wkhtmltoimage node module requires you to provide all the hypenated options (as seen in the [options reference](https://wkhtmltopdf.org/usage/wkhtmltopdf.txt)) as camel-cased instead (weird).
+For example, if the following 2 options from the wkhtmltopdf reference page would be passed to the regular wkhtmltoimage like `--no-stop-slow-scripts --zoom 2.0`, then they should be passed in the wkhtmltos3 --wkhtmltoimage option as a json object like `{"noStopSlowScripts": true, "zoom": 2.0}` instead.

 options reference: [https://wkhtmltopdf.org/usage/wkhtmltopdf.txt](https://wkhtmltopdf.org/usage/wkhtmltopdf.txt)